Unprecedented numbers of students have disappeared during the pandemic. Schools are working harder than ever to find them.

 Several states have seen precipitous drops in public school enrollment this school year, and many have seen a rise in the number of students enrolled in private schools or being home-schooled.
 In addition, the children who would have started preschool or kindergarten in the fall are staying home in droves, as those grades are not mandatory in most states.
 But there’s another category of students: those who were supposed to be in classes this year but still have not appeared.

-In North Carolina, a state education official told state lawmakers that more than 10,000 students have not been accounted for.
-New Mexico is still searching for more than 12,000 students who were enrolled in public schools before the pandemic hit but never returned in the fall.
+In North Carolina, a state education official told state lawmakers in December that more than 10,000 students had not been accounted for.
+New Mexico could not account for more than 12,000 students at the start of the school year, children who were enrolled before the pandemic but never showed up in the fall.
+This month, the state’s education department reported that more than 2,700 students were still missing.

 Katarina Sandoval, New Mexico’s deputy secretary of academic engagement and student success, said that in previous years, the number of students who failed to come to school was so small that they did not even have a name for them.
 Many of them were high school dropouts.

-Note: Correction: An earlier version of this article incorrectly stated that New Mexico is still searching for 12,000 students.
-Since the fall, the number has dropped to 2,700 missing.